The Homer Calendar

 All things Jewish and Simpsons

-Who Jew?: We must acknowledge upfront that Homer himself is not Jewish, although he isn't always sure about it.
+We must acknowledge upfront that Homer himself is not Jewish, although he isn't always sure about it.
 More traditional Jewish writers have used Homer as a foil, demonstrating the opposite of what a Jewish man should be (Aish.com: "What kind of man does a woman really want?
 Hint: It's not Homer Simpson.").

 Yet inexplicably, in a 2000 episode, the kids find a menorah in his closet: